project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 ### Using the logger outside the skill class

 As the logger is provided by the skill class, it is only available within that scope.
-If you need to log messages from outside of this class, you can import the logger manually.
+If you need to log messages from outside this class, you can import the logger manually.

 ```python
 from core.util.model.Logger import Logger